rdyar/rdyar.github.io/_posts/2018-03-10-sublime-text-find-in-files-exclude-for-jekyll.md

-When you use `Find in Files` with Sublime text and you are using Gulp you probably have a zillion files in the `node_modules` directory which will probably pollute your search results.
+When you use `Find in Files` with Sublime Text and you are using Gulp you probably have a zillion files in the `node_modules` directory which will probably pollute your search results.

 You can exclude stuff on the `Where` line by using a `-`.